 The Chase Ink Business Cash Credit Card (review), the Chase Freedom Flex Credit Card (review), and the Chase Freedom Unlimited Credit Card (review) are all fantastic credit cards in their own rights (take a look at the reviews to see what I mean) but they are made even better if you hold the Chase Ink Business Preferred credit card.

 These three cards are all cash back cards and they offer cardholders some of the best cash back rates available.
-However, when one or more of these cards is paired with the Chase Ink Business Preferred credit card, the cash back earned can be converted to even more valuable Ultimate Rewards Points.
+However, when one or more of these cards is paired with the Chase Ink Business Preferred credit card, the points that these cards earn (and that are normally only convertible to cash back) can be converted to valuable Ultimate Rewards Points.

 As an example, let’s take the excellent Freedom Flex Credit Card which doesn’t charge an annual fee and earns cardholders the following: